 As an innovation leader, you are well aware of the need to bring more human-centered approaches to talent, challenges and working methods.
 You know that companies who live and breathe their customer’s needs bring in almost 6x more revenue than their competitors.
 You know that customer-obsessed and innovative companies harness the power of design thinking, yet you haven’t been able to leverage the approach yourself.

 Design thinking is not an easy plug-and-play, and many organizations have the scars to prove it.
-To overcome a false start, organizations need to treat the approach as a transformation that helps employees solve problems from the outside-in.
-In this blog, we dive into the key ways organizations can embrace design thinking and how ExperiencePoint helps them throughout the process.
+To overcome a false start, organizations need to treat the approach to innovation training as a transformation that helps employees solve problems from the outside-in.
+In this blog, we dive into the key ways organizations learn to embrace design thinking training and how ExperiencePoint helps them throughout the process.

-The Five Keys to Embracing the Design Thinking Process
+The Five Keys to Embracing the Design Thinking Framework

 Spread design thinking knowledge to everyone

-We help by providing carefully crafted workshops for specific roles.
+We help by providing carefully crafted innovation workshops for specific roles.

 ExperiencePoint helped one of the most recognizable food and beverage brands to build design thinking capability across their European operations by tailoring learning experiences to specific roles.
 To start, the organization’s top 120 leaders engaged in ExperienceInnovation | Apply as part of their annual leadership summit.
 All other employees were subsequently trained in ExperienceInnovation | Learn by colleagues who had been through our program Train-The-Trainer.
 Moving forward, the brand’s global leaders that achieved a specific tier of leadership went through the ExperienceInnovation |Aware workshop to start globalizing the incredible momentum Europe had demonstrated.
 The training initiative saved the organization $250,000 within the first three months of working with ExperiencePoint, with those savings expected to repeat every quarter in perpetuity.